willthames/ansible-inventory-grapher/README.md

 ```
 bin/ansible-inventory-grapher -i ../ansible-ec2-example/inventory/hosts prod-web-server-78a prod-web-server-28a -d test --format "test-{hostname}.dot"
 ```

+You can replace the default template (which can be seen by passing the `-T` variable to `ansible-inventory-grapher`) with a template file that can be passed with the `-t` option.

 The resulting graphs can then be converted to pngs using:
 ```